-CO1: Remember greeting people, introducing oneself and understanding basic expressions in German
+CO1: remember greeting people, introducing oneself and understanding basic expressions in German

-CO2: Read and describe basic German sentences relating to routine situations.
+CO2: read and describe basic German sentences relating to routine situations.

-CO3: Introduce him / her and others as well as ask others about themselves and communicate using simple sentences.
+CO3: introduce him / her and others as well as ask others about themselves and communicate using simple sentences.

-CO4: Write simple sentences and short paragraphs in German.
+CO4: write simple sentences and short paragraphs in German.

-CO5: Identify and deal with social and cultural aspects of Germany and other German speaking countries.
+CO5: identify and deal with social and cultural aspects of Germany and other German speaking countries.

-CO6: Listen and identify individual sounds of German and simple day-to-day conversations
+CO6: listen and identify individual sounds of German and simple day-to-day conversations

-CO7: Speak simple sentences using basic sounds and words

-CO8: Read and understand short passages on familiar topics
+CO7: speak simple sentences using basic sounds and words CO8: read and understand short passages on familiar topics of Commerce held on 22.04.2021

-CO9: Apply basic sentence structures while writing
+CO9: apply basic sentence structures while writing